 - Supportive & Palliative Care Indicators Tool (SPICTTM): www2.gov.bc.ca/assets/gov/health/forms/349_spict_tool.pdf

-- The Serious Illness Guide, developed by Ariadne Labs6, is also available as a resource on the BC Cancer Agency’s Advance Care Planning website: www.bccancer.bc.ca/new-patients-site/Documents/ACP-serious-illness-conversation-guide-card.pdf
+- The Serious Illness Guide, developed by Ariadne Labs6, is available at www.talkaboutwhatmatters.org/documents/Providers/Serious-Illness-Guide.pdf.

 - BC Cancer Agency Bowel Protocol: www.bccancer.bc.ca/health-info/coping-with-cancer/managing-symptoms-side-effects